AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

 ✅ Yes, outputs are designed to be compatible with the Compliance Rule Ingestion Pipeline for seamless pipeline chaining.

-🔹 Q2: Is API documentation available?

-✅ A dedicated API Reference Guide exists under Part 4 of this documentation for endpoint details.

-🔹 Q3: Can I customize the frontend display for progress reporting?
+🔹 Q2: Can I customize the frontend display for progress reporting?

 ✅ Yes, you can adapt UI components under: